-QUESTION: What is the yield of a nuclear plant?
+QUESTION: What is the efficiency of a nuclear power plant?

-ANSWER : the yield of a nuclear plant is of the order of 30%.
+ANSWER : the efficiency of a nuclear power plant is of the order of 30%.

-EXPLANATION: This means that 70% of the "atomic" energy from the fission of uranium 235 is "wasted" in heat in the cooling towers.
+EXPLANATION: This means that 70% of the "atomic" energy produced by the fission of uranium 235 is "wasted" as heat in the cooling towers.

-For a plant reactor 2 1,3 electric GW, this corresponds to a heat loss of about 6 GW and an atomic power 8,6 GW.
+For a 2 GW electric power plant with 1,3 reactors, this corresponds to a thermal loss of the order of 6 GW and an atomic power of 8,6 GW.

-These 6 GW are "evacuated" in the cooling towers of the French power plants, there is one tower per reactor (so you can easily know the number of reactors of a power plant by counting the number of turns).
+These 6 GW are "evacuated" in the cooling towers of French power plants, there is one tower per reactor (you can therefore easily know the number of reactors in a plant by counting the number of towers).

-Assuming (which is not the case but for the image) that was recovered as energy cogeneration 14 16 to nuclear reactors would be enough to heat the whole of France without any consumption of heating or electrical or fuel oil or gas!
+Assuming (which is not the case but it is for the image) that this energy was recoverable in the form of cogeneration, 14 16 to nuclear reactors would be enough to heat the whole of France without any consumption of heating or electrical or fuel oil or gas!